damien-dupre/dcu-r-tutorials/slides/slide_04_08.md

 # Analyst 4

-Analyst 4's hypotheses were that **job satisfaction is influenced by employee's salary**, that **job satisfaction is also influenced by employee's performance**, and that **the influence of employee's salary on job satisfaction is different according employee's performance**.
+Analyst 4's hypotheses were that **job satisfaction is influenced by employee salary**, that **job satisfaction is also influenced by employee performance**, and that **the influence of employee salary on job satisfaction is different according employee performance**.
 In order to test these hypotheses, Analyst 4 tests the following mathematical model:

 job satisfaction = &beta;<sub>0</sub> + &beta;<sub>1</sub> salary + &beta;<sub>2</sub> performance + &beta;<sub>3</sub> salary * performance + &epsilon;